sauce-archives/help/docs/general-reference/dashboard.md

 permalink: docs/general-reference/dashboard/
 ---

-On your dashboard you will find all important <b>information and settings on a specific app</b>, brought together on one screen:
+The dashboard provides all important <b>information and settings on a specific app</b>, brought together on one screen.
+Start your app testing from here:
 <ul>
     <li><a href="#tool-access">Access Testing Tools</a></li>
     <li><a href="#issues">Manage Issues</a></li>